-Even though the motivation and the scope in detail varies each other, there are potentials that both share single descriptor to meet requirements on both, either can generalize to accommodate the other, or both stands separately keeping capability to transformation or convert each other to gain the interoperability.
+Even though the motivation and the scope in detail are not identical, there are potentials that both share single descriptor to meet requirements on both, either can generalize to accommodate the other, or both stands separately keeping capability to transformation or convert each other to gain the interoperability.
 There were long discussions in the ACS WG on this.